rahil627/willowolf/docs/index.md

 ---
-#title: forest # this will auto add it to the nav bar
+title: forest # this will auto add it to the nav bar
 #layout: default
-#home: true
 ---

-welcome to
 welcome to
 # will o' wolf
 a digital space for [rathewolf](https://rathewolf.com)'s altruistic desires: his wills, manifested digitally.
 It’s also a spirit animal representing a will. :) It holds the web-sites of digital organizations, digital tools, 'n other digital stuffs i've organized/made for *the people*.